 Bonniesongs is the moniker of Bonnie Stewart.
-Originally from the Dublin/Wicklow area, the art-folk musician moved to Syndey to pursue a career in music.
+Originally from the Dublin/Wicklow area, the art-folk musician moved to Sydney to pursue a career in music.

 Stewart featured on our most recent tracks of the week article for ‘Ice Cream’, a garage rock-esque take on the folk genre.